microsoft/Static-Module-Verifier/README.md

 - Now you should be able to do xbuild at the top level to build smv.sln

 # Usage
+## Packaging
+StaticModuleVerifier expects the following directory structure for plugins:
+  - bin: all StaticModuleVerifier core binaries are placed here (including external dependencies)
-StaticModuleVerifier expects that analysis plugins are created in an analysisPlugins folder which resides at the same level as the bin folder (where you placed all the binaries).
+  - analysisPlugins:  analysis plugins are created in an analysisPlugins folder which resides at the same level as the bin folder (where you placed all the binaries).

-Interception can be performed based on an intercept.xml file that needs to be present in the same folder as the interceptor binaries.
-For example, if you are intercepting cl.exe, you need to copy interceptor.exe to cl.exe and have an intercept.xml file in the same folder.
+    + bin: anlaysis plugin specific binaries (your checker etc.) and top level script for invoking StaticModuleVerifier
+    + configurations: configurations that are to be used for StaticModuleVerifier.exe

 The final directory structure should look as follows: